ststimac/stephaniestimac-blog/posts/2024/11/speaking-tips.md

 Six years ago the thought of standing on a stage to give a talk made me physically ill.
 Six years later and 30 times on stage giving a talk, it still actually does make me physically ill but not to such a severe degree that it did then.

 One of my friends is back in school and had to give a presentation to her professors, so she asked me for some tips.
-Also, in case anyone needs proof that you can overcome your fear of public speaking, I once dropped out of a class at the start of the semester in university because the thought of it caused me such severe anxiety.
+Also, in case anyone needs proof that you can overcome your fear of public speaking, I once dropped out of a class at the start of the semester in university because the thought of having to do the final presentation caused me such severe anxiety.
+Eek.

 Nerves are actually a good thing - it means you care.
 Lean into the nerves but also learn how to manage them.
 But there's also beta blockers if you really need the extra help.